- 1.0 About the Latin America Market

 Since COVID-19, hybrid workforce models have been proliferating rapidly around the world, including Latin America.
 More and more employees are working from home and only traveling to the office when needed.
 This hybrid approach has led several technology companies to open operations in Mexico with two strategies in mind: using the country as the port of entry into Latin America and expanding their workforce that delivers services to North America.

 Once companies have established where they want to enter the market to set up a temporary or permanent operation, the next question is what is the best option?

-The recent Microsoft Partner Geo Expansion to Latin America Whitepaper covers these topics in detail, including potential opportunities by country.
+Microsoft Geo Expansion Services the recent Microsoft Partner Geo Expansion to LATAM Whitepaper covers these topics in detail, including potential opportunities by country.
 It’s available for download on the Microsoft Partner Portal (or follow the links at the end of this post).

 Here’s a summary of the section of entry methods that are covered in the document.

 2.1 Fly-In, Fly-Out Method

 It can be beneficial to travel there first, meet customers, and do some reconnaissance to determine whether your solution is a good fit.
 From there, you can adjust your offering, start building a network, and then make a final decision on where to set things up.